Design Patterns Implementation in JavaScript

 Proxy Design Pattern

-Proxy design pattern creates the same class similar to the original implementation and reduces operation.
-Consider following CurrencyAPI class.
-The method getCurrency take a coinName and fetch a long running api call to get the currency.
+The proxy design pattern creates the same class as the original implementation and reduces operation.
+Consider the following CurrencyAPI class.
+The method getCurrency takes a coinName and fetch a long-running API call to get the currency.

 If we look for the currency of a bitCoin it will fetch the API every single time.
 We can reduce the operation by making use of a Proxy Class.